PatrickMassot/verbose-lean4/README.md

 [French](https://github.com/PatrickMassot/verbose-lean4/blob/master/Verbose/French/Examples.lean),
 although GitHub obviously misses proper syntax highlighting here.

-There is also an experimental point-and-click interface for courses with a low time budget.
+There is also a point-and-click interface for courses with a low time budget.
 One can see it in the following animated gif.

 ![Point-and-click interface](verbose_widget_test_en.gif)